How to Socialize an Aggressive Dog: #1 Guide with Proven Tips and Tricks

 Estimate Your Dog's Threshold

-It's important to never overstimulate your dog.
+It's vital never to overstimulate your dog.
 They may become overwhelmed and lash out.
 This can be dangerous.
 Make sure you figure out what makes them more comfortable, like walking in certain areas or how close they can be to people.

 Have Safety Measures in Place